abinashDataWiz/learning_github/README.md

 # learning_github
-How to use Git and Github tutorial for Saturday hello
+## How to use Git and Github tutorial for Sunday

-hello